Exiles Cable Club: Football team

 The team began to play more and more matches as the popularity of football grew and new teams were created.
 On 9 February 1905, Exiles FC hosted the very first recorded football match in Vigo, in which they played against a team made up of sailors from the British battleship, HMS Exmouth, in front of a large crowd at El Relleno.
 The people of Vigo were devoted to Exiles FC, which was ultimately believed to be the football team that represented the city, which means that the players of Cable Inglés were the first ones to represent the football of Vigo, and they rose to the occasion with a 3–0 victory.
-Many spectators who had attended El Relleno to witness the match were pleasantly impressed by its spectacular nature, thus arousing great interest for the sport in Vigo, especially among the youth, who soon created a club of their own, Vigo Football Club.
-Three months later, on 14 May 1905, the newly-created Vigo FC played against the Exiles, and despite being hotly contested they lost 0–1 to the British, with a goal that was achieved almost at the end of the game.
+Many spectators who had attended El Relleno to witness the match were pleasantly impressed by its spectacular nature, thus arousing great interest in the sport in Vigo, especially among the youth, who soon created a club of their own, Vigo Football Club.
+Three months later, on 14 May 1905, the newly created Vigo FC played against the Exiles, and despite being hotly contested they lost 0–1 to the British, with a goal that was achieved almost at the end of the game.

 In 1907, Exiles FC won the Copa Pontevedra, a local competition organized by the Pontevedra Sporting Club, founded the previous year.
 In the Copa Pontevedra, they first beat Español FC de Vigo before defeating the hosts in the final.
-By the time Exiles won the Copa Pontevedra, there were already several teams in the city such as the aferomentioned Vigo FC and Fortuna FC (1905), from whose merge in 1923 gave birth to Celta de Vigo.
+By the time Exiles won the Copa Pontevedra, there were already several teams in the city such as the aforementioned Vigo FC and Fortuna FC (1905), from whose merge in 1923 gave birth to Celta de Vigo.
 Although the two teams maintained a rivalry, Exiles FC established good relations with both clubs, collaborating with them by providing knowledge, players, coaches, and even its field, since Exiles shared El Relleno with both Vigo clubs until 1908, when Vigo FC moved to Coia and Fortuna to Bouzas.